Treasure Hunt Trail

 There are public toilets available towards the beginning and end of the Trail, and the route passes pubs, cafes and snack shops along the way.

-Why not make a day of it and visit Clare Ancient House Museum to learn more twisting tales about the area?
+Looking for more things to do in Clare?
+Make a day of it and visit Clare Ancient House Museum to learn more twisting tales about the area.
 Or enjoy a spot of retail therapy and treat yourself to something unique from Clare’s many antique stores and independent retailers.